chafey/dicomp10-to-dicomweb-js/README.md

 The scope of this library is limited to:
 * Taking as input a single sop instance - it will not directly support series or study metadata generation
 * Generating the minimum output in DICOMweb format that can be used to rebuild the sop instance in DICOM P10 format
+  * No support for image rendering, transcoding, etc - those can be implemented on top of this library

 View the [design rationale](docs/design.md) for more information on the scope